top of page

 Vulva Mindfulness

 Looking at your vulva will bring up many thoughts and emotions.
 If you are like many people I work with, you may have viewed your vagina, or your vulva as a whole, as a source of physical and emotional suffering.
-Your vulva might feel foreign to you, non-compliant, or something to fix.
+Your vulva and/or vagina might feel foreign to you, non-compliant, or something to fix.
 As you observe your body, notice the thoughts and feelings that come up, and try to be gentle with them, and with yourself.
-Notice any judgments that come up around appearance and function.
+Notice any judgments that come up about appearance and function.
 If you feel up for it, write down your thoughts and emotions.

 bottom of page